IlayMenahem/grobnerRl/Grobner model.md

 ### optimization

-the optimization algorithm will be Adam, with gradient clipping, with initial learning rate ---TBA---, and batch size between 256 and 16384; we won't use a learning rate scheduler.
+the optimization algorithm will be Adam, with gradient clipping, learning rate scheduler, and batch size between 256 and 16384.

 ### callbacks